Latest News

 The mine is about 200 km west of the insurgent-controlled area, but Alphamin Resources Corp. has warned the increased risk at Bisie.

 This highlights tin’s structural supply issues.
-The market, which is often hailed as one of the biggest beneficiaries of the energy transition and internet of things, is still dependent on a small number of global suppliers.
+The market, which is touted to be a major beneficiary of the energy transition as well as the internet of things, is still dependent on a small number of global suppliers.

 The structural supply risk is not changed by the return of Man Maw.